Fredokiss

 Fredo Penjani Kamlepo Kalua (born March 28, 1986), best known as Fredokiss, is a Malawian singer, rapper and songwriter.
 In 2020, he was nominated in UMP Award in Best Hip Hop Act and his music video "Dadada" won Music Video of the Year.
 In 2017, he won three categories namely, Artist of the Year, Best rapper and Best Live Act.

 Background

 Early life

 Kalua was born on March 28, 1986, in Lilongwe and raised in Blantyre.
-His home village is Mzimba and he is a Tumbuka by tribe.
-He completed his primary schooling in Blantyre as well as his secondary school education.
+His home village is Kasungu and he is a Tumbuka by tribe.
+He completed his primary schooling in Lilongwe as well as his secondary school education.